Armenia in the Junior Eurovision Song Contest 2022: Before Junior Eurovision

 An audition round with 30 shortlisted artists out of over 100 applications was held in August 2022.
 The participants performed in front of a five-member jury consisting of David Tserunyan (Armenian Head of Delegation in the Junior Eurovision Song Contest), Anushik Ter-Ghukasyan (head of music department at AMPTV), Dalita (Armenian representative in the Junior Eurovision Song Contest 2011), Rosa Linn (Armenian representative in the Eurovision Song Contest 2022) and Lilith Navasardyan (songwriter for multiple Armenian Eurovision entries).
 On 28 October 2022, AMPTV revealed that Nare Ghazaryan would represent Armenia in the contest.
 Her entry, "Dance!", written by Grigor Kyokchyan and Nick Egibyan, was presented to the public on 12 November 2022, accompanied by an official music video which was directed by Aramayis Hayrapetyan and produced by Gravity Production.

 At Junior Eurovision

 After the opening ceremony, which took place on 5 December 2022, it was announced that Armenia would perform fifteenth on 11 December 2022, following Serbia and preceding Ukraine.

 Voting

 Detailed voting results

+The following members comprised the Armenian jury: